Collaborative Business Process Management

 Prof. Dr. Peter Loos

-ATTENTION: Starting in WS17/18, CoBPM will take place as a block course in the lecture-free time between February and April.
-Application period starts no later than November 13th and ends on January 12th, such that students are still able to de-register from other exams, should they receive a spot.
+ATTENTION: CoBPM will take place as a block course in the lecture-free time between February and May.
+Application period starts on the 11th of November 2019 and ends on the 13th of January 2020, such that students are still able to de-register from other exams, should they receive a spot.

 In this course the goal is to gain experiences in the application of conceptual modelling.
 To achieve this, students are provided with scenarios of international businesses attempting to outsource parts of their operations.
 Each student-team of the Saarland University will pair up with one student-team from Widener University (USA).
 The paired teams will progress to their respective scenario by negotiating how to co-operate, defining requirements, and creating a design specification.